fgergo/pusher/README.md

 If ~/pushed/YYYY/MMDD/0/ already exists 1/1.tar.gz is created, if 1/ exists 2/2.tar.gz is created etc.

 Data on standard input shall practically be tarred and gzipped.
-To represent different data, change $push_file_suffix in push.sh.
+To represent different data, change $pushed_file_suffix in push.sh.

 ### Requirements
-Locally: locally: ssh client, please have a look at the usage examples.
+Locally: ssh client (see examples).

 On target OS: bash, sha256sum